-Copy (select with a mouse drag or control-a, then control-c to copy) all data from the "Data Summary" sheet of a detailed specification spreadsheet and paste (control-v) it in the "Spreadsheet data" text box.
+Copy (select with a mouse drag or use control-a to select and then control-c to copy) all data from the "Data Summary" sheet of a detailed specification spreadsheet and paste (control-v) it in the "Spreadsheet Data" text box.
 Then click the check box next to the text box.
 This feature is a mechanism to import detailed performance data to the calculation engine of the web application.

 The web application produces four regression models from the pasted data:

 A sample spreadsheet is provided to illustrate and test the import feature.
 Right-click on the link and then choose to open or choose to save ("Save Link As...") the Excel file to your computer.
 Note that this spreadsheet is version marked to insure compatibility with the web application.
 Paste operations from older versions will not be accepted.

 This sample spreadsheet has two "scratch" sheets that illustrate how supporting data be can be found in PDF format on manufacturers' web sites and used for this feature.
 One of the scratch sheets shows the raw images of the supporting tables (from a Lennox PDF).
 The other sheet shows intermediate tables that were assembled by pasting data from the PDF into the spreadsheet.